jackieluc/CalgaryHacks2018/README.md

 Organized slides of our presentation to the judges in the final round can be found [here](https://docs.google.com/presentation/d/1sZKT3lzK22bM52ph5lu6ipJ2u68ow6KTANVOMZ1ntkU/edit?usp=sharing).

+#### From this 24-48 hour hackathon, we had lots of fun and little sleep.
+This was a very exhilirating way to create memorable experiences and challenge, not only your technical skills, but also your design, business, and soft skills.

 ## Built With
 **Particle Electron + Sensor Kit**, provided by TELUS for the hack
 - using TELUS SIM Card, Gas sensor, Soil humidity and temperature sensor, PIR motion sensor, and Waterproof temperature sensor